 2. Good Reason to Teach Your Dog to Swim

 Taking your dog kayaking is a great segue to teaching them how to swim.
-When preparing your dog for your kayaking trip, you’ll want to test their swimming skills.
-Although it’s not necessary because they’ll be wearing a Portable Flotation Device, it’s still helpful for your pup to able to paddle their way back to you.
-One thing we did when we were just starting out, is we would stop near the shore on our way back and get our dog to swim after kayaking.
+When preparing your dog for your kayaking trip, you’ll want to test its swimming skills.
+Although it’s not necessary because they’ll be wearing a Portable Flotation Device, it’s still helpful for your pup to be able to paddle their way back to you.
+One thing we did when we were just starting out as we would stop near the shore on our way back and get our dog to swim after kayaking.

-Swimming is a phenomenal way to exercise because it provides them both cardio and resistance training without any pressure on their joints.
-Plus, a day at the beach or lake will tire your dog out so they’ll sleep like a log!
+Swimming is a phenomenal way to exercise because it provides them with both cardio and resistance training without any pressure on their joints.
+Plus, a day at the beach or lake will tire your dog out, so they’ll sleep like a log!

 Going for a quick swim keeps them from overheating, allowing their body to stay cool.
 Swimming is a change of pace from their normal walk outside and is a great stress reliever and helps them stay sharp and happy.
 Since they aren’t on a leash and no longer restrained, they get to release all the pent-up energy.

 Dogs have a great sense of adventure and love exploring new areas.
 They hate when you leave them alone in the house, so why not take them with you?
 The real reason we go kayaking in the first place is to relieve stress and get the blissful calm that nature provides.